 If you’re growing your online store with paid ads, you’ll want to double down on the channels that bring in sales and stop the ones that don’t work.
 Instead of going through different platforms to check your performance, you can easily monitor your campaigns with a paid channel mix report.

-For example, in this paid channel mix report for Google Data Studio, you’ll see data from Google Ads, LinkedIn Ads, Twitter Ads, Facebook Ads, and Microsoft Ads.
+For example, in this paid channel mix report for Google Looker Studio, you’ll see data from Google Ads, LinkedIn Ads, Twitter Ads, Facebook Ads, and Microsoft Ads.
 With it, you’ll understand:

 - The general performance of all your paid channels.

 - The evolution of your campaigns over time.

 Psst!
 If you’d like to learn more tips about how to use this template to improve your paid performance, check out this article.
 Or, if you already know your way around Looker Studio, feel free to swipe the template.

 After putting effort into attracting visitors to your website, you probably hope they’ll convert and become customers.
 I wish things could be that easy.